thinkstack-co/terraform-modules/modules/aws/config/README.md

     *   `EC2_VOLUME_INUSE_CHECK`: Checks whether EBS volumes are attached to EC2 instances.
     *   `EIP_ATTACHED`: Checks whether Elastic IP addresses are attached.
     *   `RDS_STORAGE_ENCRYPTED`: Checks whether storage encryption is enabled for RDS DB instances.
+    *   `ACCESS_KEYS_ROTATED`: Checks whether IAM user access keys are older than the specified number of days.
 *   Optionally deploys a Lambda function to generate scheduled PDF compliance reports summarizing the status of Config Rules and storing them in the Config S3 bucket.

 ## Architecture